Section 12 introductory course - 21/02/2023

 Learn from the experts

 At Maudsley Learning, you’ll be taught by our expert team of mental health professionals and practitioners.
-This course is taught by Dr Penny Brown, a forensic psychiatrist and research fellow.
-She is the Programme Lead for the iBSc in Forensic Psychiatry, Criminal Behaviour and Law and, as such, has a wealth of experience in this area.
+This course is led by Dr. Penny Brown, a consultant forensic psychiatrist and clinical research fellow.
+As a former Associate Medical Director of Mental Health Law and the course lead for s12 and Approved Clinician training since 2019, she has a wealth of experience in this area.
+She is joined by service users, carers, mental health lawyers, AMHPs, and other clinical specialists who share a passion for improving the understanding and implementation of mental health laws in clinical practice.

 If you’ve not dealt extensively with the Mental Health Act (MHA) before, then this course will provide a comprehensive introduction to the topic.
-As a result, you’ll feel more confident when applying for S12 approval and be able to provide suitable recommendations regarding detention.
+Not only is this course mandatory when applying for s12 approval, but it will also help you to consider the perspective of the patient and to feel more confident when applying the law and providing suitable recommendations regarding detention.

 Discounted rates are available for group bookings.
 Please contact us for more information.
 Maudsley Learning has a full range of courses to meet the needs of your organisation.
 Most can be delivered to you flexibly and tailored to your requirements.